I tested over two dozen lenses and found that the Tamron 17-70mm f/2.8 is the best lens for the Sony a6400.

 Although the burst shooting with this lens may not be its strongest point, the tracking is impressively accurate, and I’ve been able to capture plenty of amazing birding images with it.

 Aside from photography, this lens is also great for video streaming as it produces excellent picture quality.

-The minimum focus distance at 210mm is also very useful and it’s a solid performer.
+Furthermore, the minimum focus distance of 210mm is also very useful and it’s a solid performer.

 One downside of this lens is that when zoomed in, the corners of the photo can become blurry with a noticeable vignette effect.